-The County also worked to increase local business participation in the recycling program.
-An analysis was performed, identifying a handful of businesses that were estimated to generate a decent amount of recyclables who were not recycling due to cost.
-In response, the County decreased the commercial recycling rates to incentivize more commercial recycling.
-Outreach and education to businesses informing them about these adjusted rates and the benefits of recycling will continue.
+The County continues working to increase local business participation in the recycling program.
+An analysis was performed, identifying a handful of businesses that were estimated to generate a decent amount of recyclables including cardboard who were not recycling due to cost.
+In response, the County decreased the commercial mixed recycle rates to incentivize more commercial recycling.
+Outreach and education to businesses informing them about these adjusted rates and the benefits of recycling are ongoing.

-The County glass drop-off recycle program started in late September 2012, and has certainly helped increase the recycle rate.
+The County glass drop-off recycle program started in late September 2012 and has certainly helped increase the recycle rate.
 Initially, the glass recycle program was estimated to divert 100 tons of glass from the waste stream on an annual basis.
-In 2012, the County recycled 54.81 tons of glass, by 2016, glass recycling increased to 194.38 tons.
-The glass is crushed and then given away for free for use in landscaping and other projects.
-The County also uses the crushed glass in a variety of different projects including fill material for roads for street projects.
+In 2012, the County recycled 54.81 tons of glass, by 2019 glass recycling increased to 187 tons.
+Through 2018 the glass was crushed into cullet and then given away for free for use in landscaping and other projects.
+The County also used the crushed glass in a variety of different projects including fill material for roads for street projects and also used whole bottles for erosion control on the landfill cap.
+In 2019 the County started shipping glass to glass recycling plant in Colorado where the glass is recycled into new glass bottles that are used at the MillerCoors bottling plant.

-Figure 7: Total amount of glass recycled in tons from 2012 - 2016.
-Glass is sent to Santa Fe and crushed into cullet for landscaping and used as fill for other projects.
+Figure 7: Total amount of glass recycled in tons from 2012 - 2019.
+Glass is sent to a glass recycling plant in Colorado and recycled into new glass bottles.